plutokid/Twitter-Clone/README.md

 3.Copy default file from the setup folder to
 	sudo vi /etc/apache2/sites-available/default

-4.Copy the Content of the folder TwitterClone App into /usr/lib/cgi-bin/
+4.Copy the Content of the folder TwitterClone App into folder /usr/lib/cgi-bin/

 5.Create a dabase name housing and import the sql file from the the sqlFile Folder.